-Press the START/STOP button once without installing the tether cord on the engine cut-off switch.
+Press the engine START/STOP button once without installing the tether cord on the engine cut-off switch.

-This will power up the electrical system; the information center will cycle through a self-test function and will then go blank after a few seconds.
+This will power up the electrical system; the multifunction gauge will cycle through a self-test function and will then go blank after a few seconds.

-The electrical system will stay powered up for approximately 3 minutes after the START/STOP button was depressed.
+The electrical system will stay powered up for approximately 3 minutes after the engine START/STOP button was depressed.

-NOTE: If the START/STOP button is pressed and held without the tether cord installed, the information center displays will stay on as long as the START/STOP button is held.
+NOTE: If the engine START/STOP button is pressed and held without the tether cord installed, the multifunction gauge displays will stay on as long as the engine START/STOP button is held.